 August 26, 2013

-Dee Dee Chamblee was diagnosed at a time where people were dying all around her, and she damn near expected to get HIV.
-Living in the South in 1987, she describes what was happening around her as a kind of Holocaust.
+Dee Dee Chamblee was diagnosed at a time when people were dying all around her, and she damn near expected to get HIV.
+Living in the South in 1987, she describes what was happening around her as a kind of holocaust.
 However, even after the drug use, sex work and jail time, Dee Dee has risen like a phoenix and founded LaGender, a transadvocacy group in Atlanta.

 After coming back from living with only 3 T cells, Dee Dee knows that it takes more than medicine to be healthy -- it takes will, perseverance and self-esteem.
 You have to show that you want to live, and Dee Dee knew that God had a mission for her.
 Where she once entered jail through its back doors, she now goes in through the front to help other transgender people just like her make it through the system and live a life full of opportunity, not tragedy.

 I want to start out by talking to you about when you found out that you were HIV positive.
 So, if you could just describe that situation, the date, and how you found out about your diagnosis.